ultrazohm/ultrazohm_sw/docs/README.rst

 ------------

 We use the same git-flow based workflow as in the UltraZohm main repository which means create feature branches and merge them to develop by creating a pull request.
-Do not work on master, do not work on develop.
+Do not work on the main-branch, do not work on the develop-branch.